troyhacks/MoonLight/docs/moonlight/overview.md

 * **Safe Mode**: MoonBase will jump into safe mode after a crash, see 🛡️ in the statusbar or [System Status](https://moonmodules.org/MoonLight/system/status/).
 In safe mode, MoonLight will disable the following features:
     * Add more then 1024 lights
+    * Start LED drivers
     * Execute a live script

-    This list is dynamic and will change over time if crash reasons change.
-    Clicking on the icon allows you to restart
+    Clicking on the 🛡️ icon allows you to restart.
+If the reason for crash has dissappeared the device will start normally (not in safe mode).

 * **Restart needed**: e.g. when drivers are changed, a restart might be needed, see 🔄 in the statusbar.
-Clicking on the icon allows you to restart ()- 🚧
+Clicking on the 🔄 icon allows you to restart

 * **Save** and **Cancel** Changes are only saved after pressing the save button 💾.
-To undo changes, press the cancel button 🚫.
+To undo changes, press the cancel button 🚫 and the last saved state will be restored.

 * **Wifi**: See ESP32-Sveltekit